 However, as mentioned above, an illness or injury is not a prescribed kind of illness or injury if either

 Nevertheless. a period of paid personal/carer’s leave (however described) for a purpose mentioned in paragraph 97(a) of the Fair Work Act 2009 (Cth) does not include a period when the employee is absent from work while receiving compensation under a law of the Commonwealth, a State or a Territory that is about workers’ compensation.
-Thus, it is important to familiarise yourself with your rights regarding sick leave, personal leave and potential dismissal.
+Thus, it is imperative to familiarise yourself with your rights regarding sick leave, personal leave, and potential dismissal.

-If an employer has dismissed an employee and they believe this action was done because of their temporary absence for illness or injury or because they exercised their right to take their sick/personal leave, the employee has 21 calendar days after the dismissal took effect, to lodge an application in the Fair Work Commission.
+If an employer has dismissed an employee and they believe this action was done because of their temporary absence for illness or injury or because they exercised their right to take their sick/personal leave, the employee has 21 calendar days after the dismissal took effect, to lodge an application with the Fair Work Commission.
 This is a General Protections Application Involving Dismissal (Form F8).

 To discuss your sick leave or potential dismissal, please call us for a free and confidential discussion.

-However, outside of those limitations and time frames, an employee can be dismissed based on their alleged “incapacity”, so long as your employer can establish this.
+However, outside of those limitations and timeframes, an employee can be dismissed based on their alleged “incapacity”, so long as your employer can establish this.
 The employer will need to demonstrate that:

 Fair Work Act 2009 (Cth) s 352; Fair Work Regulations 2009 (Cth) (FW Regulations) Reg 3.01.

-Workplace Injury Rehabilitation and Compensation Act 2013 (VIC) s 103.
+The Workplace Injury Rehabilitation and Compensation Act 2013 (VIC) s 103.

-Although you cannot dismiss an employee explicitly for their workers’ compensation claim, it doesn’t mean that you can’t dismiss an employee for misconduct.
+Although you cannot dismiss an employee explicitly for their workers’ compensation claim, it doesn’t mean you can’t dismiss an employee for misconduct.
 Yet, in what can only be described as a curious argument, that is exactly the point raised in Morovan v Laverton Cold Storage Pty Ltd. In this case, the employee argued that his dismissal was unfair as he alleged that the employer contravened section 103 of the Workplace Injury Rehabilitation and Compensation Act 2013 (Vic) because the company did not continue to provide him with employment until the end of the 12-month ‘employment obligation period’ following a workplace Achilles heel injury sustained in April 2019.